 - Organizing classroom parties

-- SJA Night of Knights Gala Class Silent Auction Donation Item (April)
+- SJA Night of Knights Gala Class Project for the silent auction (April)

 - Teacher/Staff Appreciation Week (May)